TamaHobbit/GuardDog/README.md

 search for "<Directory /var/www/>", change that to "<Directory /home/pi/guard/>" change AllowOverride to "All" instead of "None", so that the .htaccess and .htpasswd files are used
 ```

+Edit /etc/apache2/sites-available/000-default.conf, also to change the Directory to /home/pi/guard/.